lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 ![jpg](img/img0.jpg "https://images.nasa.gov/details/0202375")

 This project contains three simple examples using Poliastro lib for Python 3:
 1. `Poliastro_simple_orbit`.
-It returns vessel orbital coordinates around Earth between time bounds from input apoapsis and periapsis altitudes.
+It returns vessel orbital coordinates around the Earth between time bounds from given apoapsis and periapsis altitudes.
 The result is an ephemerides of orbit (actually a part of it between given time bounds) with zero right ascension of the ascending node, argument of the pericenter and true anomaly for simplicity.
 2. `Poliastro_maneuver`.
 This package provides three orbits for the Hohmann transition: an initial orbit, an intermediate orbit, and a final orbit.
 Takes the radius of the initial orbit and the radius of the final orbit as input.
 You will get the ephemerides of these orbits, not the trajectory!
 3. `Poliastro_atmo_drag`.
-A simple example showing the effect of aerodynamic drag forces on an artificial satellite on low Earth orbit.
+A simple example showing the effect of aerodynamic drag forces on an artificial satellite in low Earth orbit.
 Takes Earth diameter, drag coefficient, Keppler orbit parameters and maximum simulation time as inputs.
-The result is a plot of altitude by time and the flight time before hitting the surface.
+The result is a plot of altitude versus time and flight time before hitting the surface.

 You can find all information about used functions and mathematical explanation on the [Poliastro Website](https://docs.poliastro.space/en/stable/).
-All project installation, code overview and usage details also available in the project [GitHub page](https://github.com/citros-garden/poliastro).
+All project installation, code overview and usage details are also available on the project's [GitHub page](https://github.com/citros-garden/poliastro).

 ## CITROS Usage 🛸
 Although you can get simulation results using FoxGlove, the best way to work with such simulations and process the results is CITROS!
 With its power, it is possible to create complex data processing scenarios, including the construction of more complex graphs, mathematical analysis and other high-level processing methods.